ashdnazg/ashdnazg.github.io/_posts/2025-10-30-Abusing-Harvard-Architecture.md

 It is precisely the disconnect from reality that makes it appealing.

-First, as an educational tool the CPU is very simple in design.
+First, as an educational tool, the CPU is very simple in design.
 Depending on how you count, it has ~19 documented opcodes ([and 14 undocumented ones](https://medium.com/@MadOverlord/14-nand2tetris-opcodes-they-dont-want-you-to-know-about-f3246831d1d1)).
-Compared to real world alternatives, this is a very low knowledge barrier - you don't have to remember countless instructions nor constantly consult an online reference.
+Compared to real-world alternatives, this is a very low knowledge barrier - you don't have to remember countless instructions or constantly consult an online reference.

-Second, unlike real world architectures, there is only one implementation of the CPU.
+Second, unlike real-world architectures, there is only one implementation of the CPU.
 Sure, different people write slightly different designs, but they all execute exactly one instruction per clock cycle.
 That makes instruction count a great metric for how optimised an algorithm is.
 Compare this with x86 and its many processors, each having vastly different performance characteristics for the same instruction.

 ## Nand2Tetris CPU Architecture

 I'm not going to go into the fine details of the architecture, but luckily, as I mentioned before, there aren't that many details to begin with.

-It is most likely that you're reading this on a device using the [von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) where the data and the program all reside in the RAM, [hopefully in different addresses](https://en.wikipedia.org/wiki/Arbitrary_code_execution).
+It is most likely that you're reading this on a device using the [von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture), where the data and the program all reside in the RAM, [hopefully in different addresses](https://en.wikipedia.org/wiki/Arbitrary_code_execution).

 Our CPU, on the other hand, uses the [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture).
-In this architecture there are separate memories for the data and for the program, in our case they are named [RAM](https://en.wikipedia.org/wiki/Random-access_memory) and [ROM](https://en.wikipedia.org/wiki/Read-only_memory) respectively.
+In this architecture, there are separate memories for the data and for the program, in our case, they are named [RAM](https://en.wikipedia.org/wiki/Random-access_memory) and [ROM](https://en.wikipedia.org/wiki/Read-only_memory), respectively.

-The CPU has two 16 bit registers:
+The CPU has two 16-bit registers:

 1. `D` - Multi-purpose register.
 Doesn't have any special uses.
 1. `A` - Load/Pointer register: